alohabeach/CS50-Final-Project/README.md

 ## Requirements
 Before you can run the application, ensure you have the following installed on your computer:
 - [Node.js](https://nodejs.org/): This is the runtime environment required to run the Express server.
+- [Git](https://git-scm.com/): Used to clone the repository from GitHub.

 ## Setup Instructions
 1. First, clone the repository to your local machine using the following command: